MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

 When you create your own measure, it's added to the Fields list for the table you select and is called a *model* measure.
 Some advantages of model measures are that you can name them whatever you want, making them more identifiable; you can use them as arguments in other DAX expressions; and you can make them perform complex calculations very quickly.

 >[!TIP]
 >Starting with the February 2018 release of Power BI Desktop, many common calculations are available as **quick measures**, which write the DAX formulas for you based on your inputs to a dialog box.
-These quick, powerful calculations are great for learning DAX or kick-starting your own customized measures.
-To create or explore **quick measures**, select **New quick measure** in a table's **More options** list.
+These quick, powerful calculations are also great for learning DAX or kick-starting your own customized measures.
+To create or explore **quick measures**, select **New quick measure** in a table's **More options** list or under **Calculations** in the Home tab of the ribbon.
 See [Use quick measures to easily perform common and powerful calculations](desktop-quick-measures.md) for more about creating and using quick measures.

 ### Create a measure

 You want to analyze your net sales by subtracting discounts and returns from total sales amounts.
 For whatever context exists in your visualization, you need a measure that subtracts the sum of DiscountAmount and ReturnAmount from the sum of SalesAmount.
 There's no field for Net Sales in the Fields list, but you have the building blocks to create your own measure to calculate net sales.

-1. Right-click, or select the **More options** ellipsis (...) next to the **Sales** table in the Fields well, and then select **New Measure**.
+1. Right-click the **Sales** table in the Fields well, or hover over the table and select the **More options** ellipsis (...), and then select **New Measure**.
 This will save your new measure in the Sales table, where it will be easier to find.

     ![New measure](media/desktop-tutorial-create-measures/meastut_netsales_newmeasure.png)